10 Tips For Young Entrepreneurs

 Although my talk was for people with a graphics profession, I think young entrepreneurs would also benefit from this as well.
-What I am about to write below are tips or lesson’s I have learned for 3 years running a business.
-Maybe I will write again in the next 5 years with the same topic to see if what I will advise to young artists or entrepreneurs would be the same.
+What I am about to write below are tips or lessons I have learned from running a business.

 So here it is.